tylerharkcom/COP4331_LargeProject/README.md

 # COP4331_LargeProject

-## Local Setup - Installing dependencies
+## Local Setup - Installing Dependencies

 Installing MongoDB, and setting up the `.env` file is necessary for the server to run